 How much yeast to use

 There are 2 reasons why a pizza recipe only uses a tiny amount of yeast.

 1) A small rise

-We don’t really want too much gas production in a pizza dough.
+We don’t really want too much gas production in pizza dough.
 Apart from the expected “PUFF” of the crust, as it bakes we want to keep gas production to a minimum.
 Using just a small amount of yeast (or sourdough) in the recipe slows gas production and organic acid development.

 2) Optimum use zone

-The time range for a pizza dough to be ready for baking has to be quite vast.
-A busy pizza restaurant’s service period spans for several hours.
+The time range for pizza dough to be ready for baking has to be quite vast.
+A busy pizza restaurant’s service period spans several hours.
 This wouldn’t be possible with a really active dough, so we must slow the development time down to extend the window that the dough is at its peak.